armory/docs/content/en/plugins/pipelines-as-code/architecture.md

 ## Components

-WHAT DOES A SECURITY DEPARTMENT NEED TO KNOW TO AUTHORIZE INSTALLATION?

 The Pipelines-as-Code feature has the following components:

-1. Service
+1. Service (_Dinghy_):

-  * keeps your repo pipeline definitions in sync with the corresponding pipelines in Spinnaker
+   * Keeps your repo pipeline definitions in sync with the corresponding pipelines in Spinnaker
-  * Called `dinghy` in config files
    * Communicates with repos over SSL or TLS

-  ; formerly called Dinghy @TODO HOW DOES THE SERVICE COMMUNICATE WITH THE REPOS?
-SSL
-even triggered in repo
-configured to send to Gate via SSL

-Gate receives the notification, forwards to Echo,

-1. Plugin: extends Gate and Echo by adding endpoints that the service uses
+1. Plugin: extends Gate and Echo by adding endpoints that the Dinghy service uses

- - WHAT FUNCTIONALITY DOES THE PLUGIN PROVIDE?
-* GATE -> inbound traffic has to go thru gate (external)
-* ECHO -> event router
-the plugin adds endpoints that the service needs to function

-CDSH install - Armory Operator/Kustomize install both service and plugin??

-Spinnaker - plugin (Spinnaker Operator, local config, Halyard); install service using Halyard - what if I'm using the Spinnaker Operator and don't want to install Halyard?

-WHAT DATABASE?
-COMMENT IN SPLAT-533 "first section around SQL is deprecated" - or maybe just the Early Access part; so if I am installing in Spinnaker and need to configure a database, that config into goes into the local config
+## Database

-Dinghy works out of the box with in-cluster Redis.
-All others must configure.
+Dinghy works out-of-the-box with in-cluster Redis.
+You can configure Pipelines-as-Code to use an external Redis or a MySQL database.

 ## How Pipelines-as-Code works

 ```mermaid
 sequenceDiagram